 Up until the nineteenth century, we lived in alignment with the movement of the sun.
 We used to be outside most of the day and get plenty of natural sunlight exposure.
 And we used to get up and go to sleep based on the sun.

 But then, the industrial revolution came and we spent most of our days inside.
-And railways challenged our sun-time system, eventually leading to the introduction of international standard times in 18845.
-A system that we still use today.
+And railways challenged our sun-time system, eventually leading to the introduction of international standard times in 1884

 The result?
 Working indoors shielded us from environmental cues such as natural sunlight or fluctuating temperatures.
 And we started living based on social time schedules, instead of following the sun time.
 Both dramatically decreased the effectiveness of our zeitgebers.